 Gummy Smile: Definition and Treatment with Lip Repositioning method

-A gummy smile is a condition where the upper gums are excessively exposed when smiling, affecting the aesthetics of the smile.
-This condition is quite common, occurring in approximately 6% of men and 14% of women.
+A gummy smile is a condition in which an excessive amount of upper gum tissues are visible when smiling, affecting overall smile aesthetics.
+This condition is relatively common, affecting approximately 6% of men and 14% of women.

 • Mild: 2–4mm